May 2014

 Monoblock

-Amplifiers A lot of enthusiasts will have heard Tripath TA2020 based
+A lot of enthusiasts will have heard Tripath TA2020 based

 amplifiers so it's useful to contrast the Temple Audio Monoblocks with what I